vfosnar/SCEE/README.md

 * show POIs (tap colored dots for details) and adjust quest dot and pin offsets
   * in some rare casesy, existing POIs are not shown. no idea why
 * new quests
-  * ask for level of shops and other places/things inside mall or retail buildings
+  * ask for level of shops and other places/things inside malls, retail buildings and train stations
   * contact quests for phone and website
   * re-ask/remove surface for badly tagged tracks (by matkoniecz, https://github.com/matkoniecz/Zazolc)
 * quest changes